casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/contract-interaction.md

 let tokenFourMeta = await cep47.getTokenMeta("4");
 ```

-Then, execute the `updateTokenMeta` method and generate the `updateMetadataDeploy` object.
+Then, execute the `updateTokenMeta` method, generate the `updateMetadataDeploy` object, and send it to the network.
 This completes the update metadata call.

 ```javascript
 const updateMetadataDeploy = await cep47.updateTokenMeta(